 Bring Familiar Items

-A change in environment can cause stress in dogs, and it often happens when it involves being confined in a small space like an airplane cabin!
+Changes in the environment cause stress in dogs.
+This often happens when confined in a small space, such as an airplane cabin!

 If you don’t have immediate access to food and water, bringing some of your dog’s favorite chew toys or well used blanket that smells like home or them can really help.
 Using these handy items allows dogs to keep occupied with something comforting while they acclimate to the new situation.